angristan/awesome-stars/README.md

 - [google/gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 - [kcochibili/TinyDB--Android-Shared-Preferences-Turbo](https://github.com/kcochibili/TinyDB--Android-Shared-Preferences-Turbo) - This class simplifies calls to SharedPreferences in a line of code.
 It can also do more like: saving a list of Strings, ints, and saving images.
 All in 1 line of code!
 - [wallabag/android-app](https://github.com/wallabag/android-app) - Android application to read your articles saved in your wallabag.
 You can also easily add new articles.
-- [LawnchairLauncher/Lawnchair](https://github.com/LawnchairLauncher/Lawnchair) - No clever tagline needed
+- [LawnchairLauncher/lawnchair](https://github.com/LawnchairLauncher/lawnchair) - No clever tagline needed.
 - [TeamAmaze/AmazeFileManager](https://github.com/TeamAmaze/AmazeFileManager) - Material design file manager for Android
 - [dropwizard/dropwizard](https://github.com/dropwizard/dropwizard) - A damn simple library for building production-ready RESTful web services.
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.